Install Podman Desktop

 An Overview of Podman Desktop

-This section provides a short overview of some of the functionality provided by Podman Desktop.
+This section provides a short overview of some of the functionality offered by Podman Desktop.

-1. The main screen shows the version of Podman currently installed on the system.
+1. The Dashboard panel appears and shows the version of Podman currently installed on the system.

 Podman-Start